kasper/phoenix/docs/docs/api/5-phoenix.md

 # Phoenix

-Use the `Phoenix`-object for API-level tasks.
+Use Phoenix for global APIs and actions.

 ## Interface